North Central London Training Hub homepage

 Programmes start in Sept and Jan-Feb every year

-Foundation programmes broadly offer ‘start up’ skills-based training for newly qualified nurses (NQNs) and/or nurses new to employment in General Practice.
+Foundation programmes broadly offer ‘start up’ skills-based training for Nursing Associates, newly qualified nurses (NQNs) and/or nurses new to employment in General Practice.

-At the end of the programme the GPN will have gained skills in a number of areas, including cervical sampling, childhood immunisations and travel vaccinations and will be ready to work autonomously as part of the General Practice team.
+By the end of the programme the GPN will have gained various skills including cervical sampling, childhood immunisations and travel vaccinations and will be ready to work autonomously as part of the General Practice team.

-The programmes can be undertaken either part-time over 2 years or full-time in 1 year.
-The latter offers a ‘fast track’ progression in General Practice Nursing suited to NQNs looking to establish a career in General Practice.
+The Academic programme is a more academically based programme in General Practice Nursing suited to NQNs looking to establish a career in General Practice.

 At the end of the programme, the GPN will have achieved a Primary Care (Practice Nursing) BSc/PgDip, meet Level 6/7 competencies and be working autonomously as part of the General Practice team.